carmine560/trading-assistant/README.md

 The following example `open_close_long_position` shows the required windows, enters the maximum share size, and prepares the buy order.
-If the order is placed, it prepares the sell order for repayment.
+If the order is placed, then it prepares the sell order for repayment.

 ``` python
 open_close_long_position = [